6K5EUQ/BE_WE/README.md

 ### HISTORY — Long-Term Waterfall Archive

 Press `H` to open the long-waterfall archive.
 Every HOST keeps a continuous record of what its receiver saw, with mission-coded filenames and a header that embeds station name, lat/lon, and UTC range.
 Frequency changes auto-rotate to a fresh segment so each file is single-CF. `Ctrl+Right-drag` marks any region for a `BW / Duration` measurement; opt-in live streaming lets a JOIN watch the archive grow row-by-row, and remote delete cleans up from either side.
-Multi-GB archives stay smooth — the viewer is mmap-backed so pan and zoom touch only resident pages, and the color range follows the main spectrum's dB window so what you see live is what you see in history.
+Multi-GB archives stay smooth — the viewer is mmap-backed so pan and zoom touch only resident pages.

 ![HISTORY](assets/history.png)